Hodge dual computations#

 Draft

-In this page, I call the top-dimensional differential form the pseudo-scalar.
+The top-dimensional differential form is called the pseudo-scalar.
 Specifically, the pseudo-scalar is:

 • \(dx ∧ dy ∧ dz\) in 3D–Euclidean space, and